Gautam2605sharma/Gautam2605sharma/README.md

 - 🔭 I’m currently working on my coding skills
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Python :snake:
 - 💬 Ask me about your queries and i am ready to solve them
 - 📫 How to reach me: Gautam2605sharma@gmail.com